lilahagen/essays/OTHELLO.md

  Nor I neither, by this heavenly light. </br>
  I might do ’t as well i’ th’ dark. </br>

-*<p style="color:olive; background-color:beige">* A play on words!
+*<p style="color:seagreen; background-color:honeydew">* A play on words!
 Desdemona says she wouldn't cheat on Othello by **"heavenly light"** but Emilia plays on the use of this double meanining of this phrase to agree that she wouldn't cheat by day, but would by night!

 **DESDEMONA** </br>
 Wouldst thou do such a deed for all the world? </br>